sujnanpatil/Dynamic-Copilot/Labs/Lab-01.md

 ## Task 1: Access the Copilot for Sales app

-- While drafting an email or creating a meeting
+### Task 1.1:  While drafting an email or creating a meeting

 1. In a new browser tab search for **outlook.com** and sign in using the odl credentials provided in the Environment tab.